Brilliant Star/Volume 20/Issue 5/Text

 Kids are Worth It by Barbara Coloroso

-discipline is at the heart of these materials by Barbara Coloroso.
+Taking a positive approach to discipline is at the heart of these materials by Barbara Coloroso.
 She provides materials in the form of audio tapes and printed booklets which offer concrete and creative ways of dealing with children within the family and in the classroom.
-Her goals for discipline focus not on punishment but on first making expectations clear, and then, when discipline is necessary, helping to 1. show children what they have done wrong, 2. give them ownership of the problem, 3. assist them to figure out how to solve the problem(s) they created, and most important 4. preserve their dignity.
+Her goals for discipline focus not on punishment but on first making expectations clear, and then, when discipline is necessary, helping to 1. show children what they have done wrong, 2. give them ownership of the problem, 3. assist them to figure out how to solve the problem(s) they created, and 4. preserve their dignity.

-Through her tapes and written materials, she identifies manipulations children may learn to use, and how to not be hooked by these approaches.
+Through her tapes and written materials, she identifies manipulations children may learn to use, and how not to be hooked by these approaches.
 She also offers specific ways to assist children to be empowered to stand up for themselves in a way which asserts their rights, but which is peaceful and sure.

 Her presentation is often funny because it strikes the mark so completely in offering examples from her own experience as a parent and teacher.
 Her many examples remind us of interactions with our own children or events from our own childhoods.
 That is part of what sets these materials apart from so many other approaches that deal only theoretically with the complex issues of raising children.
 Ms. Coloroso’s materials can help us to raise children to become competent, thoughtful, independent adults with a strong sense of themselves, an identity strong enough that they can begin to move toward selflessness, giving, and sensitivity to the greater world and the needs of others.

-Ms. Coloroso’s materials can be ordered by writing to Kids Are Worth It, Inc., PO.
-Box 621108, Littleton, CO 80162 or by calling (303) 972-3237. *
+Ms. Coloroso’s materials can be ordered by writing to Kids Are Worth It, Inc., P.O.
+Box 621108, Littleton, CO 80162 or by calling (303) 972-3237. ★

-Maker, the Creator.
-Its manifesta tions are diversified by varying causes, and in this diversity there are signs for men of discernment.
-Nature is God’s Will and is its expression in and through the contingent world.
-It is a dispensation of Providence ordained by the Ordainer, the All-Wise” Bahai Writings.
+“Nature in its essense is the embodiment of My Name, the Maker, the Creator.
+Its manifestations are diversified by varying causes, and in this diversity there are signs for men of discernment.
+Nature is God's Will and is its expression in and through the contingent world.
+It is a dispensation of Providence ordained by the Ordainer, the All-Wise.”
+Bahá’í Writings.

-As the most recent of God’s revelations, however, the Baha’i teachings have a special relevance to present-day circumstances when the whole of nature is threatened by man-made perils ranging from the wholesale destruction of the world’s rain forests to the final nightmare of nuclear annihilation.
+As the most recent of God's revelations, however, the Bahá’í teachings have a special relevance to present-day circumstances when the whole of nature is threatened by man-made perils ranging from the wholesale destruction of the world's rain forests to the final nightmare of nuclear annihilation.

-A century ago, Baha’u’llaéh proclaimed that humanity has entered a new age.
+A century ago, Bahá’u’lláh proclaimed that humanity has entered a new age.
 Promised by all the religious Messengers of the past, this new epoch will ultimately bring peace and enlightenment for humanity.
 To reach that point, however, humankind must first recognize its fundamental unity—as well as the unity of God and of religion.
-Until there is a general recognition of this wholeness and interdependence, humanity’s problems will only worsen.
+Until there is a general recognition of this wholeness and interdependence, humanity's problems will only worsen.

-“The well-being of mankind, its peace and security, are unattainable unless and until its unity is firmly established,”
+“The well-being of mankind, its peace and security, are unattainable unless and until its unity is firmly established,” Bahá’u’lláh wrote.
+“The earth is but one country, and mankind its citizens.”

 The major issues facing the environmental movement today hinge on this point.
 The problems of ocean pollution, the extinction of species, acid rain and deforestation—not to mention the ultimate scourge of nuclear war—respect no boundaries.
 All require a transnational approach.

 “That which the Lord hath ordained as the sovereign remedy and mightiest instrument for the healing of the world is the union of all its people into one universal Cause...”
-Baha’u'llah wrote.
+Bahá’u’lláh wrote.

-All these points bear squarely on any attempt to protect the world’s environment.
+All these points bear squarely on any attempt to protect the world's environment.
 The issue of economic justice is an example.
-In many regions of the world, the assault on rainforests and endangered species comes as the poor, legitimately seeking a fair share of the world’s wealth, fell trees to create fields.
-They are unaware that, over the long term and as members of a world community which they know little about, they:may be irretrievably damaging rather than improving their children’s chances for a better life.
-Any attempt to protect nature, must, therefore, also address the fundamental inequities between the world’s rich and poor.
+In many regions of the world, the assault on rainforests and endangered species comes as the poor, legitimately seeking a fair share of the world's wealth, fell trees to create fields.
+They are unaware that, over the long term and as members of a world community which they know little about, they may be irretrievably damaging rather than improving their children's chances for a better life.
+Any attempt to protect nature, must, therefore, also address the fundamental inequities between the world's rich and poor.

 “By nature is meant those inherent properties and necessary relations derived from the realities of things.
 And these realities of things, though in the utmost diversity, are yet intimately connected one with the other...
 Liken the world of existence to the temple of man.
-All the organs of the human body assist one another, therefore life continues...
+All the organs of the human body assist one another, therefore life continues....
 Likewise among the parts of existence there is a wonderful connection and interchange of forces which is the cause of life of the world and the continuation of these countless phenomena.”

 The very fact that such principles should come with the authority of religion and not merely from human sources, is yet another piece of the overall solution to our environmental troubles.
 The impulse behind the Assisi declarations on nature is testimony to this idea.

 There is perhaps no more powerful impetus for social change than religion.
-Baha’u'llah said: “Religion is the greatest of all means for the establishment of order in the world and for the peaceful contentment of all that dwell therein” In attempting to build a new ecological ethic, the teachings of all religious traditions can play a role in helping to inspire their followers.
+Bahá’u’lláh said: “Religion is the greatest of all means for the establishment of order in the world and for the peaceful contentment of all that dwell therein.”
+In attempting to build a new ecological ethic, the teachings of all religious traditions can play a role in helping to inspire their followers.

-Baha’u'llah, for example, clearly addresses the need to protect animals.
+Bahá’u’lláh, for example, clearly addresses the need to protect animals.
 “Look not upon the creatures of God except with the eye of kindliness and of mercy, for Our loving providence hath pervaded all created things, and Our grace encompassed the earth and the heavens.”

-He Himself expressed a keen love and appreciation for nature, furthering the connection between the environment and the spiritual world in Baha’i theology.
-“The country is the world of the soul, the city is the world of bodies” Baha’u’llah said.
+He Himself expressed a keen love and appreciation for nature, furthering the connection between the environment and the spiritual world in Bahá’í theology.
+“The country is the world of the soul, the city is the world of bodies,” Bahá’u’lláh said.

 This dichotomy between spirituality and materialism is a key to understanding the plight of humankind today.
-In the Baha’ view, the major threats to our world environment, such as the threat of nuclear annihilation, are manifestations of a world-encompassing sickness of the human spirit, a sickness that is marked by an overemphasis on material things and a self-centeredness that inhibits our ability to work together as a global com munity.
-The Baha’i Faith seeks above all
+In the Bahá’í view, the major threats to our world environment, such as the threat of nuclear annihilation, are manifestations of a world-encompassing sickness of the human spirit, a sickness that is marked by an overemphasis on material things and a self-centeredness that inhibits our ability to work together as a global community.
+The Bahá’í Faith seeks above all else to revitalize the human spirit and break down the barriers that limit fruitful and harmonious cooperation among men and women, whatever their national, racial or religious background.

-This beautiful design is the work of Bianca _Blante, age 7.
-She did it while visiting the Louhelen Baha’i School.
+This beautiful design is the work of Bianca Blante, age 7.
+She did it while visiting the Louhelen Bahá’í School.

-Return and forwarding postage guaranteed �
+Brilliant Star® Bahá’í National Center Wilmette, Illinois 60091 Return and forwarding postage guaranteed